Site icon Joey is a Traveler

 As you’d expect from a touristy town, Killarney has many options for visitors to stay.
 From apartments, glamping, hotels, hostels, guest houses, and Bed & Breakfasts, to caravan (RV) & camping parks, there’s something for everyone.

-We’re staying at Havens Rest B&B (Tralee Road, N22, Tralee, Co.
-Kerry), which is just a few minutes from Killarney Town.
-Our two bedroom is quite spacious, and during breakfast, guests are seated at one big table, so you get to chat with other travelers!
+We stayed at Havens Rest B&B (Tralee Road, N22, Tralee, Co.
+Kerry) just a few minutes from Killarney Town.
+Our two bedroom was quite spacious, and during breakfast, guests were seated at one big table, so you get to chat with other travelers!

 You can choose between Traditional Irish Breakfast, vegetarian breakfast, and continental breakfast.
-Kay and Richard, our hosts, are very kind, and are happy to book the Ring of Kerry tour with Deros Sightseeing Tours and a taxi to town for us.
+Kay and Richard, our hosts, were very kind, and were happy to book the Ring of Kerry tour with Deros Sightseeing Tours and a taxi to town for us.

 Where to Eat & Drink in Killarney, Ireland